JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 This was a pain because you could not really install different versions of the same command.

-Running `npx commandname` automatically finds the correct reference of the command inside the `node_modules` folder of a project, without needing to know the exact path, and without requiring the package to be installed globally and in the user’s path.
+Running `npx commandname` automatically finds the correct reference of the command inside the `node_modules` folder of a project, without needing to know the exact path, and without requiring the package to be installed globally and in the user's path.

 #### Installation-less command execution